LetsDoVideo/SlopSniffer/README.md

 A drop-in [RockSniffer](https://github.com/kokolihapihvi/RockSniffer)
 replacement built as a [SlopSmith](https://github.com/byrongamatos/slopsmith) plugin.
-It lets your existing Rocksmith-streaming OBS overlays keep working when you switch from Rocksmith to SlopSmith — no widget changes needed.
+It lets your existing Rocksmith-streaming OBS overlays keep working when you switch from Rocksmith to SlopSmith.
+No widget changes needed.

 SlopSniffer does three things: